Community Projects 2022 – 2023

 The Exceptional Foundation: Enrichment Activities

-The Exceptional Foundation strives to meet the social and recreational needs of mentally challenged individuals in the greater Birmingham area in order to enhance their lives through various activities such as Dances, Arts & Crafts, Youth Foundation and After School Activities.
+The Exceptional Foundation strives to meet the social and recreational needs of mentally challenged individuals in the greater Birmingham area in order to enhance their lives through various activities such as dances, arts & crafts, youth fun nights, and sports activities.

 Rape Response provides supportive counseling and advocacy to victims of sexual violence throughout their recovery.
 The Sexual Assault Nurse Examiner (SANE) facility joins forensic medicine, victims’ advocacy, and law enforcement in a coordinated effort to ensure sexual assault survivors receive comprehensive medical attention, evidence collection, and emotional support after the assault.
 Volunteers act as on-call advocates who are available to accompany survivors of sexual assault during the forensic examination at the SANE facility or the hospital.